dariovas/dai-lab-http-infrastructure/README.md

 ### Dashboard Traefix
 Traefik provides a dashboard on which we can found the different routers and services configured.

-On a service, we can see on which IP it is linked.

-Moreover, we can monitor the status of the routes to the different services.
+It allows you to monitor and configure the services, the routes, the routage rules, and so on.

 It is accessible through this URL : http://localhost:8080/dashboard